nudibranchs text index | photo index

 Family Arminidae

 What does it eat?
 As a group, the armina nudibranchs eat soft corals and sea pens.
 The bumpy-faced armina nudibranch is often seen near sea pencils.
 It is possible that they eat the sea pencils.
-There's so much more to learn about our shores!
+Bill Rudman has a post sharing how an armina nudibranch feeds on a sea pen and is dragged down into the sand when the sea pen retracts.

 Next to a sea pencil.